 One way to come up with your down payment is to rollover money from your tax deferred retirement account through a ROBS transaction, penalty- and tax-free.
 It’s also not a loan so there’s nothing to repay and no interest to worry about.
 If you have $50k+ in a qualified retirement account, you can speak with Guidant for more information.

 Collateral is very important for startups seeking an SBA loan.
 The loan might not need to be 100% collateralized by your personal assets, but the more collateral you have the better your chances will be of getting funded.
-You can learn more by reading our article on the collateral coverage ratio.

 You’ll need both industry and management experience to get an SBA startup loan, or you’ll need to have hired an operating partner that has it and is willing to run the business.
 You’ll need at least 5-10 years of experience to pass this test, but it will vary by lender.